glass-dev/glass/tests/regression/archer2/README.md

 ## Run the regression tests

-Now we have cloned glass, we can run the script [run_regression_test.sh](./run_regression_test.sh) which will set up the required environments and submit regression test job to slurm.
+Now we have cloned GLASS, we can run the script [run_regression_test.sh](./run_regression_test.sh) which will set up the required environments and submit regression test job to slurm.
 A help message is provided.
 Just run `./tests/regression/archer2/run_regression_test.sh -h` from